 On October 21, 1835, Smith attended the inaugural meeting of the reconstituted New York State Anti-slavery Society at Utica’s Second Presbyterian Church.
 The meeting was disrupted by a mob.
 Smith invited all of the delegates to travel to Peterboro that night and complete their meeting there the next day.
 Three to six hundred of them did so.
 On October 22, New York’s first public antislavery meeting was completed at Peterboro’s Presbyterian Church; the experience prompted Smith to abandon his former advocacy of colonization—the repatriation of enslaved blacks to Africa—and take up "immediatism," the demand for slavery to be abolished immediately.
 The Peterboro meeting site is now home to the National Abolition Hall of Fame.

-As a philanthopist, Smith generously supported all the causes he believed in.
+Philanthropy.
+Smith generously supported all the causes he believed in.
 He built the nation’s first temperance hotel (no alcohol served) at Peterboro and provided lavish support for the abolition movement, the Underground Railroad, and the woman’s movement.
 It is believed that he funded the first dress reform convention, held in January 1857 in Canastota, just down the road from Peterboro.
-He was one of the “Secret Six” Northern philanthropists who funded John Brown’s raid on Harper’s Ferry, which helped spark the Civil War.
+He was one of the “Secret Six” Northern philanthropists who funded John Brown’s raid on Harper’s Ferry, West Virginia, which helped spark the Civil War.
 (He became so distraught over the raid’s outcome that he suffered a brief nervous breakdown; it remained controversial throughout his life how much he had known regarding Brown’s plans for an armed slave revolt.)

-It is estimated that during his life, Mr. and Mrs. Smith donated some $8 million dollars (at current values, more than $250 million) to charitable causes.
+It is estimated that during his life, Mr. and Mrs. Smith donated some eight million dollars (at current values, more than $250 million) to charitable causes.
 His Peterboro estate became such a center for abolition organizing that African American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paperThe North Star on December 8, 1848.
 (Douglass would later dedicate his second autobiography, My Bondage and My Freedom (1855), to Smith.)